 Iga-yaki goes through a rigorous transformation inside the kiln.
 Fired at 1350°C (2460°F), pots become peppered when superheated grains of feldspar in the clay burst through their earthen bed.
 Heat change gradations and other yōhen (kiln changes) markings are the incidental effects which give Iga its individual character, ensuring that no two pieces are ever the same.

 Although Iga is traditionally fired in large, wood-burning kilns, Sawada has developed a technique which takes advantage of his close proximity to Kurokawa charcoal.
 By packing a smaller kiln with the dense, obsidian-like wood, a thick cloud of embers swirls around inside the kiln, enveloping pots with a natural glaze of vitrified ash called bīdoro - from the Portuguese word for glass.
 As a result, his Iga pots are a fluid collage of amber falls, emerald pastures and scorched earth.

 Sawada Hiroyuki proudly displays his rendition of Iga in this striking tea ceremony bowl.
-Deftly formed and perfectly balanced, it exhibits all of Iga's dynamic character in one vessel.
+Deftly formed and perfectly balanced, it exhibits all of Iga's raw energy in one vessel.